Future-Jim/thrive-take-home/README.md

 ## Tradeoffs
+- The role associated with OIDC and Github Actions is extremely permissive.
+This should be locked down and not wide open.
 - Ingress is only working for the web app.
 We would need additional configurations to make other apps work with this ingress.
 - ArgoCD and Grafana are not accessible via ingress.
 We could make them accessible over ingress too.
 - We could automate the manual update of hardcoded variables in the steps above (its error prone and annoying)
+- Due a busy schedule, I didn't have time to prepare the alerts via email/slack

 ## Notes
 - Deploy job needs to be run twice (need to fix this somehow)